VIEW OUR FOSTER HANDBOOK – CLICK HERE!!

 WOULD I HAVE TO REVIEW ADOPTION APPLICATIONS OR SPEAK TO POTENTIAL ADOPTERS?

 Not unless you would like to be part of the adoption process.
 You just focus on enjoying your foster and the adoption counselor will handle all of the adoption details.
 We believe our foster families know their fosters best, so we will ask you to provide personality information about your foster for their online bio, or possibly to answer specific questions.
-If your schedule allows, we ask that you stay at adoption events so you, the person who knows the dog best, can talk to potential adopters.
-We understand, however, that busy schedules do not always allow fosters to stay at adoption events.
+If your schedule allows and you want to meet potential adopters, please just let us know.

 WHAT WILL BE EXPECTED OF ME AS A FOSTER HOME?

-Many rescued dogs have had zero training before they land in the shelters, so it’s up to the foster home to teach good house manners so their foster can be adopted.
-We find that other dogs also help teach the foster dog manners.
+Many rescued animals have had zero training before they land in the shelters, so it’s up to the foster home to teach good house manners so their foster can be adopted.
+We find that other pets also help teach the foster manners.
 This is no small project and includes house training, socializing and enforcing basic obedience skills.
-By making the foster a part of your family during his time with you, you’ll help him transition seamlessly into his forever home once that perfect match is made.
-You’ll never be alone with this work however, we will be there supporting you and working to help you along the way.
+By making the foster a part of your family during his time with you, you’ll help him/her transition seamlessly into a forever home.

 We ask that our foster families make the foster animal available for adoption events.
 You don’t need to be present at the event, but you will need to help us arrange getting the animal there and back.
 Again, if you would like to be involved in the adoption process, we’d love to include you.
 We also ask that our foster families commit to fostering the animal until it is adopted, unless other arrangements have been discussed in advance.